 Hiking at higher altitudes means thinner air, and it can feel harder to breathe.
 We’ll share tips on pacing yourself, taking breaks, and staying hydrated to keep you comfortable on the trail.

-Is the Annapurna Circuit Trek Worth It?
+Is the Annapurna Circuit Trek Still Worth It in 2026?

 Annapurna Circuit Trek Outline Itinerary